Deepdwn/docs/content/docs/guide/getting-started/index.md

   - favorites
   - 🧁 baking
   - musings
+pinned: true
 dir: ltr
 ---

 # Welcome to my cake post
 ```

 This document has the title `My Favorite Cakes`, is in the category `Blog` and has three tags, `favorites`, `🧁 baking`, and `musings`.
 You can add as few or as many tags as you'd like.
-The document direction is set to left-to-right.
+The document direction is set to left-to-right, and the document is "pinned" so that it always appears at the top of the file list.

 These fields (`title`, `category`, `tags`, and `dir`) are the only ones that Deepdwn uses currently, but you can add any other fields you need as well.
 Many other systems support markdown with the same frontmatter, so you can add what you need to support those systems.